Jump to Sections:

 Other fertilizers, insecticides, cleaning supplies and miscellaneous chemicals are only accepted through the City of New Orleans Recycling Center Drop Off ONCE PER YEAR.

-Household Hazardous Waste Day was May 14, 2022, though don't be surprised if this was not widely advertised.
 If you aren't watching for it, you will miss it.
-It's usually in the spring, and was rescheduled a few times with COVID.
-Be prepared to wait in a very long line for this, and watch for updates on the city's website for the next date, under "Special Recycling Dates"
+It's usually in the spring, in May and you need to check the city's website and instagram pages for the announcement.
+Be prepared to wait in line for this, and watch for updates on the city's website for the next date, under "Special Recycling Dates"

-We try not to use anything toxic period but the rare things we have we keep in a leak-proof container outside under our house (we don't have a shed or garage) until the day comes along.
+We try not to use anything toxic period but the rare things we have we keep in a leak-proof container outside under our house (we don't have a shed or garage) until that once-a-year collection day comes along.

-Option 2: If you do not have the ability to do an outdoor compost, you can look into counter-top composers such as Lomi, though they are not cheap.
+If you do not have the ability to do an outdoor compost, you can look into counter-top composers such as Lomi, though they are not cheap and do require regular purchase of tablets (to balance the ph?) and charcoal to add to keep everything in balance.
+It will break down bioplastics but they say you should still dispose of them in your trash rather than put in your garden.

 Some may be able to take compostable non-food items but be sure to check first!
 You don't want any farm animals to accidentally swallow the remnants of a bamboo toothbrush.